TeamWisp/WispForMaya/README.md

    ![Launching the Remote Windows Debugger](readme_media/select_correct_way_to_run.png)

-This should be all you need to set-up the Visual Studio Debugger to attach to the Maya process.
+Thanks a lot, [Nick Cullen](https://nickcullen.net/blog/misc-tutorials/how-to-debug-a-maya-2016-c-plugin-using-visual-studio-2015/), for the step-by-step instructions on how to get the Remote Windows Debugger to work with Autodesk Maya 2018.